-When we were renovating our basement home office last fall as part of the One Room Challenge (see all about it here), the built-in desk was the focal point of the entire design.
-Not only did we need adequate storage for this space that serves as my husband’s office, but we also needed something to serve as great background for his all-day Zoom calls.
-This is also the first thing you see when you walk down the steps into the basement.
-High visual impact is important.
-So here are all the details on how to create a custom office desk using Ikea Sektion kitchen cabinets.
+Our home office is my favorite Ikea cabinets hack yet!
+When we were renovating our basement home office last fall as part of the One Room Challenge (see all about it here), the built-in desk was the focal point of the entire interior design.
+This Ikea hack was the perfect way to add storage to our small space on a relatively small budget.
+Adequate storage was a priority, as this serves as my husband’s dedicated home office.
+I also wanted something to serve as a beautiful background for his all-day Zoom calls.
+Note: he doesn’t care about this like I do.
+This is also the first thing you see when you walk down the steps into the basement, so high visual impact is important.

 The priorities for this built-in desk were: